trdevteam/moon-flow/docs/terms/index.md

 ---
-title: MoonFlow Privacy Policy
+title: MoonFlow Terms of Use
 ---

-# MoonFlow Privacy Policy
+# MoonFlow Terms of Use

-MoonFlow is designed with privacy as a top priority.
+Need help with MoonFlow?
+Contact us anytime:

+**Email:** help.moonflow@gmail.com

-## Privacy policy by language
+## Terms of Use pages by language

 - English (U.S.) — [en-US](./en/)
 - English (U.K.) — [en-GB](./en/)